magnusdtd/AIC-HCMUS-Fragment-Segmentation/docs/model.md

 - Default execution on CPU
 - Processing time depends on image resolution and fragment count
 - Optimal results with clear, well-separated fragments
-- Recommended image resolution: 640×640 pixels
+- Recommended image resolution: 512x512 pixels

 ## Limitations
-- Volume estimates are approximations based on 2D projections
+- Equivalent diameter estimates are based on 2D projections
 - Performance may decrease with crowded or overlapping fragments
 - Best results achieved with good lighting and contrast